-There are also opportunities for parents and community members to be involved at the district level through participation in such committees as the District English Language Advisory Committee, Bond Oversight Committee, Superintendent's advisory committees, Wellness Committee, Innovation Council, and others.
-We welcome public participation in Governing Board meetings and conduct district-wide surveys each year to elicit parent, student, staff and community input as we develop our annual Local Control and Accountability Plan (LCAP).
-We collaborate with local community based groups to enhance services and support for our students and their families.
+There are many opportunities for parents and community members to be involved at the district level through participation in such committees as the District English Language Advisory Committee, Bond Oversight Committee, Superintendent's advisory committees, Wellness Committee, and others.
+We welcome public participation in Governing Board meetings and conduct several district-wide meetings and online ThoughtExchange.com forums each year to elicit parent, student, staff and community input as we develop our annual Local Control and Accountability Plan (LCAP).
+We collaborate with local community based groups to enhance services and supports to our students and their families.